evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 ## Conclusion

-Snakemake is a great tool and I am very happy that I finally started using it.
+Snakemake is a great tool and I am very happy that I have finally started using it.
 A combination of STAR speed and Snakemake workflow efficiency makes RNA-Seq mapping pipeline truly fast, robust, and error-safe.
-This pipeline has already saved me some time with my pilot RNA-Seq experiment and it will save even more time when new RNA-Seq data will arrive.
+This pipeline has already saved me some time with my pilot RNA-Seq experiment and it will save even more time when my new RNA-Seq data will arrive.

 I hope I will also update [my genotype calling pipeline](https://evodify.com/genomic-variant-calling-pipeline/) with Snakemake workflow soon.